Skip to main content

 Values are stringsโ€‹

 Just as with keys, values are also plain strings.
-The content of the value-string can be anything, but is must be encoded to a string before inserted to the key-value store, and (if needed) decoded when retrieving.
+The content of the value-string can be anything, but is must be encoded to a string before inserted into the key-value store, and (if needed) decoded when retrieving.
 The example below shows a variation of string values and encoded string values.

 'my_url_key' => 'https://codehooks.io/docs/'